Loading...

 WordPress - Leverage Browser Caching

-Leverage Browser Caching, what is it?
+Leverage Browser Caching: What is it?

-Leverage Browser Caching - .htaccess Method
+Method 1: Leverage Browser Caching using .htaccess

 We will cover the first method to manually add Cache-Control Headers and Expiration Headers into your .htaccess file.